Disclosure

 Who Should Buy This Dash Cam?

-Not every dash cam fits every driver.
-Based on my time with it, here’s who will get the most out of this system and who might be better served by something else.
+Not every dash cam is right for every driver.
+Based on my time with it, here’s who will get the most out of this system and who might want to keep looking.

 ✅ This Is a Great Fit If You…

-- Drive for a rideshare or delivery service: The interior camera with infrared lights is perfect for monitoring passenger and cargo areas.
+- Drive for rideshare or delivery: The interior camera with night vision is perfect for documenting what happens inside your car.

 ❌ You Might Want to Look Elsewhere If…